 EUS 102, Introduction to Environmental and Urban Science (4 credits).
 The core interdisciplinary course in the physical sciences.

-Any one EUS course at the 200 level in one of the following areas of study:
+One EUS course at the 200 level in each of the following areas of study (12 credits).

-2. EUS Colloquium: A 2-credit speaker series.
-The colloquium may be repeated as often as you like, but a maximum of 4 credits will be awarded.
+EUS Colloquium (2 credits): This speaker series may be repeated.
+A maximum of 4 credits will be awarded.

 EUS Internship or Service Project (0 credits).
 More information at our EUS Internships Page.

 14 credits (not including core requirements in items 1–5 above) in a well-defined Focus Area, to be identified at the time of moderation.
 The student should learn the methodological approaches, research methods, and writing/publication conventions as well as the fundamental concepts of the Focus Area, which is identified in consultation with the advisor and approved by the moderation board.